LiorKogan/V1/README.md

     Though _null_ value semantics is not usually defined as part of the data model, the semantics of operators and functions is well-defined for _null_ values.
 E.g., what is the result of (yesterday's date < person's death date) when the death date is _null_?
 Often, _null_ values represent _applicable missing_ and _no information_, while _magic values_ (e.g., "9999-12-31" for dates) represent _inapplicable_ values.

-- With regard to the available data, each entity should be represented using one vertex.
-Similarly, each relationship or action should be represented using one edge.
+- With regard to the available information, each entity should be represented using a single vertex.
+Similarly, each relationship or action should be represented using a single edge.

 - Ideally, each new atomic unit of explicit information about the domain of discourse should entail
   - Addition or deletion of a single vertex or edge,